xsdc/AppleStoreGlucode/DesignPatterns/AppleStoreTemplateMethod/README.md

 ## Pattern overview

-- The Template Method pattern is a behavioral design pattern that defines the skeleton of an algorithm in an operation, deferring some steps to subclasses.
+- The Template Method pattern is a pattern that defines the skeleton of an algorithm in an operation, deferring some steps to subclasses.
 - For example, consider an onboarding process that consists of multiple steps, such as creating an account, setting up a profile, and selecting preferences.
 - The onboarding process can be implemented using the Template Method pattern by defining a template method that calls a series of steps to complete the onboarding process.
 - The steps can be overridden by subclasses to customize the onboarding process based on the user's preferences.